Archive

 stud finder

-2. Use a stud finder to find the studs (the vertical members of wall constructions) in the existing walls, that will adjacent to the new one you are building.
+2. Use a stud finder to find the studs (the vertical members of wall constructions) in the existing walls that will be adjacent to the new one you are building.
 Attaching the end studs of the new structure to the existing wall's studs adds extra strength, so you'll want to find them and do just that.

-3. Mark the new wall's location between the existing intersecting walls, by snapping a chalk line between them.
-Once you've loaded powered chalk into your chalk box, hold the string tightly and stretch it over the floor, then lift it straight up about four inches and release to let it snap down.
+3. Mark the new wall's location between the existing intersecting walls by snapping a chalk line between them.
+Once you've loaded powered chalk into your chalk box, hold the string tightly and stretch it over the floor, then lift it straight up about four inches and release it to let it snap down.
 When you're done, reel the string back into the box.

 Mark the new wall

-4. Check the positioning of your new wall, by measuring the diagonal line between the end of the chalk line and the room's opposite corners.
+4. Check the positioning of your new wall by measuring the diagonal line between the end of the chalk line and the room's opposite corners.
 If the figures are the same, the line is square, and you can continue.
 If not, you need to erase the chalk line and snap a new one.

 jack studs

 5. When you're sure that the chalk line is square, you need to measure your prehung door's width.
-Add three inches to this number, to account for the jack studs' thickness – the jack studs are the studs that are directly adjacent to the door, on the left and right sides.
+Add three inches to this number to account for the jack studs' thickness – the jack studs are the studs that are directly adjacent to the door on the left and right sides.

 measure

-6. Remove four and a half inches of moulding from the existing walls, where the new wall is being installed and will intersect with them.
+6. Remove four and a half inches of moulding from the existing walls where the new wall is being installed and will intersect with them.
 This space will accommodate both the studs and the drywall sheets that you'll use on both sides of the new structure.
 Use a reciprocating saw (wear safety goggles!) to cut the moulding off the wall, and then pry the material loose with a pry bar.
 The area of removed moulding should be centred over the chalk line, with two and a quarter inches on either side.

-7. Cut bottom plates (also often known as sole plates) for the new wall, using 2-by-4 boards and a circular saw.
+7. Cut bottom plates (also often known as sole plates) for the new wall using 2-by-4 boards and a circular saw.
 Each bottom place should be cut to fit the space between the spot that you removed the moulding from, and the nearest door mark.

 8. Cut a top plate in the same way but measure a single plate to fit the entire space from where you removed the moulding on one wall to where you removed it on the other.